Easy Fluffy Pancakes

 The secret to light and fluffy pancakes is baking powder.
 Our easy pancake recipe calls for 1 tablespoon of baking powder, and for good reason!
 The baking powder reacts with the heat of the pan and helps the pancakes rise.
 For the best results, use double-acting baking powder.

 Say goodbye to the boxed pancake mix.
 Everything you need to make delicious pancakes is probably sitting in your kitchen right now.
-This recipe is easy!
+This pancake recipe is easy!
 The pancakes aren’t too sweet and have the perfect amount of vanilla.
-Below, find our recipe an a list of ingredient substitutions, so you can make these right now.
-Let’s do this!

 Stack of homemade pancakes with berries

-These easy pancakes come together fast!
+These easy pancakes come together FAST!
 They are perfect for kids.
 Read through the reviews, many of our readers have made this recipe with their kids.
 Sometimes the kids even make them!
-To make them follow these easy steps:
+To make them you are going to follow these easy steps:

 Mixing the pancake batter

 Flip the pancakes when the edges look dry, and bubbles start to appear and pop on the top surfaces of the pancake.
-The pancakes will cook 1 to 2 minutes on each side.
+Pancakes need 1 to 2 minutes on each side.
+If you notice them browning too quickly, reduce the heat a little.
+I keep my skillet over medium heat.

 A nonstick skillet or griddle is helpful when cooking pancakes.
 I like using a 1/4 cup measure or if you have one, a large cookie scoop to scoop the pancake batter into my skillet.